theriex/membic/README.md

 -------------

 Feel free to call the REST API directly, but PLEASE DO NOT BATCH REQUESTS!
-This is a fledgling site and after about a 1000 reviews the whole thing will run out of resources for the day.
+This is a fledgling site and after about a 1000 membics the whole thing will run out of resources for the day.
 Once normal interactive site use starts approaching half the current limit, the pipes will be opened up.
 In the meantime please help to conserve